WansonChoi/HATK/README.md

 	conda activate HATK
 	```

-	HATK will be implemented in this environment.
-When you want to go back to your Python system setting, then
+	HATK will be implemented in this virtual environment.
+When you want to go back to your original Python system setting, then

 	```
 	conda activate base